 The practice manager confirmed that some information leaflets and signs displayed at the practice are bilingual.
 We were informed that one member of staff can communicate bilingually with patients.
 The practice also has access to an interpreter.

-No areas for improvements were identified.
+The following areas for improvement were identified: